-It is very common to sometimes notice that your hot water is in fact cloudy or milky when you pour yourself a glass of hot water from the tap.
+It is common to notice that your hot water is cloudy or milky when you pour yourself a glass of hot water from the tap.

 What Causes Cloudy Water To Come From A Hot Tap?